This is my 400th post! To celebrate, I’m sharing a tutorial.

 It’s very easy to make, and the possibilities are only limited by the nail polish you find.
 I think the results are stunning:

 Fabulous, right?
 And so simple!
 Here’s what you’ll need to make your own nail polish pendants.

-A clear base coat, a variety of nail polish, topcoat, glass cabochons, cabochon trays or jewelry bails, heavy-duty glue, nail polish remover and q-tips or cotton.
+A clear base coat, a variety of nail polish, topcoat, glass cabochons with trays, glass cabochons (round), glass cabochons (square), glass cabochons (rectangle), jewelry bails, heavy-duty glue, nail polish remover and q-tips or cotton.

 I purchased my glass cabochons, trays and bails from etsy, but you might also be able to find them at your local craft or bead/jewelry-making shop.
+(Update – so many people have asked where to get supplies, so I’ve added Amazon links to items that can be found there.)
 I recommend domed cabochons if you can find them.
 The curve has a nice magnifying effect on the polish and gives the finished item more depth.

 Step one: Paint the back of the cabochons with a layer of clear polish or base coat.
 Be sure that your base coat does not have any color – this needs to be perfectly clear.
 This will even out any flaws in your glass before you start painting with the colors.
 Wait until this coat is absolutely dry before moving on to step two.